warmist/warmist.github.com/_posts/2018-10-11-butterfly_theory.md

 Main issues:

 * This takes too long - the second image took full night to show up.
 This is mainly due to wasted cycles with rays that miss the target.
-* Does not look too interesting :|
+* Does not look too interesting.
 * Log normed rendering is not idea for this kind of algo.
 It requires a huge amount of data and looks better with very uneven distribution (e.g. in case of fractal flames, there could be 10e9 difference in bright and dark parts of image).

 # Other